Cryptochrome and Magnetic Sensing

 Fig. 7.
 Panoramic view at Frankfurt am Main, Germany.
 The image shows the landscape perspective recorded from a bird flight altitude of 200 m above the ground with the cardinal directions indicated.
 The visual field of a bird is modified through the magnetic filter function.
 For the sake of illustration we show the magnetic field-mediated pattern in grayscale alone (which would reflect the perceived pattern if the magnetic visual pathway is completely separated from the normal visual pathway) and added onto the normal visual image the bird would see, if magnetic and normal vision uses the same neuronal pathway in the retina.
 The patterns are shown for a bird looking at eight cardinal directions (N, NE, E, SE, S, SW, W, and NW).
 The geomagnetic field inclination angle is 66°, being a characteristic value for the region.

-Towards understanding cryptochrome photoactivation reaction
+Towards establishing cryptochrome photoactivation reaction

 Although cryptochromes have been extensively studied during the last years, the photoactivation reactions in cryptochromes from different organisms are still strongly contested.
 In (Solov'yov, Schulten, 2012) we have proposed a theoretical analysis method for identifying cryptochrome's signaling reactions involving comparison of measured and calculated reaction kinetics in cryptochrome.
 Application of the method yields an exemplary light-driven reaction cycle, supported through transient absorption and electron-spin-resonance observations together with known facts on avian magnetoreception.